Data Quality Metric Library

 Consequence of Poor Quality Data

-Difficulty in using the data in network performance analysis, dTIMS modelling and NPV analysis.
+Maintenance data with many different units could result in difficulty using the data in network performance analysis, dTIMS modelling and NPV analysis as it is harder to aggregate and compare.

 Potential reason(s) for not being at the expected standard unique to this metric